-Out of the funding gap; US\$ 155.6 Millions are needed to cover new vaccines cost.
-Other areas that have no funding source yet are the cost for procurement of capital equipments especially cold chain and vehicles, operational cost of polio NIDs, measles and MNT campaigns and this mainly because of failure to obtain long term funding commitment from financing sources.
+Out of the total funding gap of US\$ 169.526 million; US\$ 98.244 Millions are needed to cover new vaccines cost.
+It is highly likely that Afghanistan propsal to GAVI for introduction of new vaccnes will be accepted thus this major funding gap would be bridged.
+Other areas that have no funding source yet are the activities and recurrent cost followed by cost for procurement of capital equipments especially cold chain and vehicles, operational cost of polio NIDs, measles and MNT campaigns and this mainly because of failure to obtain long term funding commitment from financing sources.